TizianoCoroneo/Deeplink/README.md

 ## Using this library

-In addition to the examples below, there is a shiny new `.doccarchive` file in the repo that will let you see Deeplink's documentation and a couple cool tutorials directly in Xcode's documentation window.
-Just double click the `Deeplink.doccarchive` file to get started (if you have Xcode 13).
+In addition to the examples below, there is a shiny new DocC documentation that will let you see Deeplink's doccomments and a couple cool tutorials directly in Xcode's documentation window.
+Just select the option `Product > Build Documentation` to get started (if you have Xcode 13).

 ### Defining deeplinks